ezaruba/notonlyowner/content/ethereum/ethernaut-ctf/fallback.md

 - A. The fallback function **is defined**, so gnomes diligently take the value sent with the transaction, store it in the contract's balance, and then execute the function's code.
 - B. The fallback function **is not defined**, so gnomes just do not know what the hell they should do and just halt and revert the whole thing, telling you to fuck off.
 True story.

 Okey, back to Fallback's (the contract) fallback function.
 In it, we discover the easier way we were looking for to become the owners of the contract!.
 Anyone who has previously made a contribution and calls the function fallback afterwards (sending some aditional ethers), automatically becomes the new owner, therefore passing the challenge.

-At this point, I imagine you're as fed up with this whole Solidity theory as I am, so let's do it!.
+At this point, I imagine you're as fed up with this whole Solidity theory as I am, so let's write some code.

 ## Deploying your first smart contract
 After studying the whole Fallback contract code, we found a way to become the owners.
 Now, how do we do actually do it?.